Democrats dream about defeating Mitch McConnell. Can they do it?

 But they know ousting the Senate majority leader will be much tougher.

-Bevin, whose inflammatory comments about teachers made him one of the most unpopular governors in the country, conceded the narrow election to Democrat Gov.-elect Andy Beshear earlier this month after a week-long protest of the results.
+Bevin, whose inflammatory comments about teachers made him one of the most unpopular governors in the country, conceded the narrow election to Democrat Gov.-elect Andy Beshear this month after a weeklong protest of the results.

 "This year, it was Matt Bevin.
 Next year, it'll be Mitch McConnell," tweeted Amy McGrath, the former Marine fighter pilot and 2018 congressional candidate who is McConnell's leading Democratic opponent.

-Note: CORRECTION (Nov.
-25, 10:41 a.m.): An earlier version of this article misspelled the first name of President Obama’s final Supreme Court nominee.
-He is Merrick Garland, not Meritt Garland.